 The sources invite discussions regarding the selection of one or more model formats which can be used for a reference implementation in support of the standardization of ULBC.
 Furthermore, the principle using a model format as part of the ULBC standardization reference model should be agreed and documented

-It is proposed to document the findings on reference model formats into TR 26.940 under a new clause 6.4.2.
+It is proposed to document the findings on reference model formats into ULBC Pdoc under a new clause 6.4.2.

 References